mvysny/playwright-perftest-vaadin/README.md

 > consume 25 GB of memory; if your machine is not powerful enough it will make the entire OS
 > unresponsive and you WILL need to hard-reset your machine.

+Obviously running 100 browsers at the same time on one machine doesn't scale well - you won't be able to run, say, 1000 browsers unless you have a tremendously powerful machine.
+Yet writing the performance tests this way is very simple, and even with 100 browsers you will be able to measure your app's performance.

+If using this approach for actual performance testing, make sure the Vaadin app is running on another machine.
+Otherwise, the Vaadin app will compete for CPU and memory with the browsers, and you may experience degraded the performance of the Vaadin app.

 ## Running

 Before running the test you need to start the app itself.
 This is very easy, simply